nerding/small/spec/passwords.md

 // get the user's unique salt
 $salt = substr($databasePassword, 0, 64);

-// generate the password hash - must be in Users class.
+// generate the password hash - must be in User class.
 //
 // gimmmieHash is a private function inside of Users, it just
 // takes ($salt . $inputPassword) and hashes it together 100000 times